No More Page Three – Frequently Asked Questions

 Young boys who see these pictures are less likely to treat women and girls with respect.
 They are more likely to think of women and girls as less than human and as a result to treat women and girls in a derogatory way and not worry about hurting them.

-Page 3 comes from an era of Jimmy Saville, the Benny Hill show and on the buses.
-It mocks and disrespects women just like racist features like the black and white minstrel show and gollywogs used to mock people of colour.
-The world and its moral perspective have moved on and we think its time the Sun did the same and bought it’s readers with it.
+Page 3 comes from an era of Jimmy Savile, the Benny Hill show and On the Buses.
+It mocks and disrespects women just like racist features like the Black and White Minstrel Show and golliwogs used to mock people of colour.
+The world and its moral perspective have moved on and we think it’s time the Sun did the same and brought its readers with it.